alexle/alexle.github.com/posts/linked-list-python.markdown

 &nbsp;&nbsp;def PrintList( self ):<br />
 </div>

-###3) Create Add and Remove node methods###
+###3.
+The Add Node Method###

 Adding a node to a linked list takes a couple steps.

 1. Create a node.
 If it is the first node, set the 'head' pointer to it.
-2. If a Tail exists, update its next pointer to the new node.
+2. If a Tail exists, update its 'next' pointer to the new node.
 This keeps the nodes linked.
 3. Assign the new node to be the Tail node.

 <div id="code">